 Yep.
 Bubo the owl from “Clash of the Titans”.
 Our most common request.
 While the Professor has the technical and artistic know-how to construct a screen-accurate animatronic owl entirely from scratch, it would take several months and the price would be prohibitive.
 However, if you’re just looking for an owl Critter, we do (occasionally; see note 12) have them available.

 17) That giant horse (and/or triceratops) is new….

 We have no plans to offer either style for sale as a stock item, but will do custom orders.
-We have no problem with people taking photographs of the large Critters- and they love having their pictures taken – but would (politely) ask that if you post them on social media that you tag Dark Rain Design.
+People are welcome to photograph the large Critters- and they love having their pictures taken – but would (politely) ask that if you post them on social media that you tag Dark Rain Design.

 “Clockwork Critters” and the Clockwork Critters logo are trademarks of Dark Rain Design, LLC.